okteto/movies-with-helm/README.md

 - A *React* based front-end, using [webpack](https://webpack.js.org) as bundler and *hot-reload server* for development.
 - A very simple Node.js API using [Express](https://expressjs.com).
 - A [MongoDB](https://www.mongodb.com) database.

+## Tutorial

+- Deploy https://github.com/okteto/movies-with-helm in a namespace called `integration`
+- Deploy this brnach in your personal namespace

+Note that only frontend is deployed, but it talks to the api in `integration` without changing the service discovery logic